vegawidget/vegawidget/README.md

 The goal of vegawidget is to handle the rendering into htmlwidgets for Vega-Lite and Vega specifications.

+**NOTE: This package is not yet functional - once something is actually working, this note will be removed.**

 For now, this document will serve a manifesto for what we might hope for the package.